OKC Thunder vs. Atlanta Hawks Injury Report

 Jalen Williams is still working his way back from a wrist injury and surgery in last year’s postseason.

-A myriad of high-level contributors in Alex Caruso, Cason Wallace and Isaiah Joe have all picked up injuries in preseason or the regular season.
-Caruso and Wallace played in the opener, but missed Thursday’s bout against Indiana.
+High-level contributors in Alex Caruso and Isaiah Joe have picked up injuries in preseason or the regular season.
+Caruso played in the opener, but missed Thursday’s bout against Indiana.
+Cason Wallace is a go for tonight's game.

 The newest addition is Holmgren, who has played in both of the team’s contests so far.
 He saw a stellar season debut, and followed it up with a hit-and-miss performance against Indiana.
 Still, the Thunder will certainly need him moving forward to keep up their undefeated pace.
-He's currently listed as questionable, so its up in the air he takes the floor in tonight's contest.
+He's currently listed as available.

-The Hawks IR has not yet been submitted, but will be updated here.
+The Hawks have a trio of starters out that could certainly affect the outcome of the game.

 The Thunder and Hawks tip off at 6:30 p.m.
 CT.